How to write a great listing

 Check it out: Homelands, Fife, include a variety of pictures in their listing.

 If you have one, definitely share it in your Euan’s Guide listing.
 People can get a brief overview of the access features your venue has on Euan’s Guide, but if you can offer even more information, then definitely do.

 Check it out: Sara's Cottage, Cornwall, share their access statement on Euan’s Guide.

 Information about accessible toilets, alongside wheelchair access, is often the most sought out information by disabled people looking to try somewhere new.
 Where are your accessible toilets?
 What are the dimensions?
 Do you have a Changing Places toilet?
 This kind of information is crucial for disabled people who may need access to an accessible toilet.

-Check it out: Eureka!
-The National Children’s Museum, Halifax, include a Changing Places toilet in their listing and share a photograph of the facility.
+Check it out: Noah's Ark Zoo Farm, Bristol, include a Changing Places toilet in their listing and share a photograph of the facility.

 4. Be upfront